 Hi, I’m Rachel Bingham Kessler, the creator of 44Clovers.
 I’ve been knitting, spinning, dyeing since 1996.
 I have a deep passion for sheep and their wool and working with color.
 I studied painting and have turned my passion for color to include fiber arts.

 Foraging for color is often a sacred act that I find great peace in.
 Working with wool and being around sheep brings out a primitive love in me.
 Putting it all together grounds me.

 Providing beautiful, soft, and durable yarns sourced from NewEngland and Irish raised wool for my customers is such a joy of mine.
-Including providing natural dye education for those who want to expand on their knowledge or who are just beginning.
+Including natural dye education for those who want to expand on their knowledge or who are just beginning.
 Natural dyeing is truly a beautiful and rewarding experience.

-Once I receive all my yarn, I move forward with cold mordanting, onto dyeing, drying, rinsing, drying, re-skeining, labeling, and then finally listing here.
+Once I receive all my yarn from the mill, I move forward with washing, cold mordanting, onto dyeing, drying, rinsing, drying, re-skeining, labeling, and then finally listing here.
 If mill spun, roughly 3 sets of people will handle your yarn before it reaches you.
-The farmer, the mill spinner, and then me, the dyer.
+The shearers, skirter (me) the mill team, and then me, the dyer.
 The Maine Island yarn travels from Metinic Island, Maine to Putney Vermont, to Peaks Island, Maine, and then to you!

 I cannot wait to see what you make with your 44Clovers yarn.
 Follow me on Facebook or Instagram to tag me or simply send me an email with your makes.

 Following this ancient thread of providing a truly beautifully built and well cared for yarn for other fiber creators is my utmost pleasure and privilege.